 National Standards, Local Expertise

-Located at the Sylvania Campus, PCC’s Nursing program is accredited by the Oregon State Board of Nursing and The National League for Nursing Accrediting Commission.
+Located at the Sylvania Campus, PCC’s Nursing program is approved by the Oregon State Board of Nursing and accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN).
 In our program, you will learn the knowledge and skills required for an entry-level nursing job, and qualify to take the National Council Licensure Examination for Registered Nurses, which is a requirement for practice.
 Our program is designed to prepare the student to be licensed as a registered nurse (RN).
 RNs deliver nursing care in a variety of healthcare settings.